Ultrasonic mice repellent devices are marketed as alternative to poisons and traps

 “We have proved time and time again, that where traditional mouse control methods, like poisons, traps, and mice repellent products, fail to work, our advanced form of mouse proofing does remove mice from homes and commercial premises,” says SUPERPROOF

-Also, unlike ultrasonic mice repellent devices, SUPERPROOF provides a certified guarantee that there will be no more mice, for at least a year.
+Also, unlike ultrasonic mice repellent devices, SUPERPROOF provides a certified guarantee that there will be no more mice, for at least 6 months.
 If mice return, more mouse proofing will be carried out to stop mice getting in, creating an effective and long-term solution to mice infestation.